Patronus: Identifying and Mitigating Transferable Backdoors in Pre-trained Language Models: Introduction

+Existing defensive research against PLM backdoors remains nascent, with the community primarily focusing on identifying anomalies in the model's internal representations~\citep{weilmsanitator, zhu2023removing, kim2024obliviate,singh2024rethinking,cheng2025backdoor}.
+The prevailing defense strategies, exemplified by state-of-the-art (SOTA) methods like LMSanitator~\citep{weilmsanitator}, typically rely on analyzing the continuous output feature space to detect poisoned samples or triggers.
+These approaches assume that the presence of a backdoor creates a detectable, static separation in the feature manifold of the pre-trained model.
+By clustering or inspecting these output representations, defenders aim to isolate malicious triggers before the model is deployed.

+\textbf{However, reliance on output-centric detection constitutes a critical flaw in the context of transfer learning.} The fundamental premise of downstream fine-tuning is the modification of model parameters to adapt to new tasks, which inevitably leads to a significant shift in the output distribution and feature space.
+Consequently, the backdoor features identified in the frozen pre-trained phase often fail to align with those in the fine-tuned model.
+This phenomenon renders pre-computed, output-centric defenses ineffective for downstream users, as the ``fingerprint'' of the backdoor in the feature space is distorted by the parameter updates inherent to fine-tuning.
+We define this limitation as the parameter shift problem, where the dynamic nature of transfer learning invalidates static, feature-based defense assumptions.

-To address this fundamental limitation, we propose \sys, a comprehensive framework for detecting and mitigating transferable backdoors.
-Unlike previous methods, \sys operates on the principle of input-side search.
-We observe that while model parameters and output features fluctuate during fine-tuning, the adversarial input triggers (e.g., specific tokens or phrases) remain independent of the model's internal shifts.
-By targeting the input space, \sys ensures robust generalizability across varying fine-tuning scenarios.
+To address this limitation, a paradigm shift is required from output-side analysis to input-side detection.
+We find that while model parameters and output features change significantly during fine-tuning, the adversarial input triggers (specific tokens or words) possess invariance.
+Regardless of how the model's weights change, triggers themselves remain constant, which means that triggers can be searched from input.